phylotastic/OpenTreeChronograms/cran-comments.md

 ## New submission v 2022.01.28
-This is the first submission of this package.
-It contains an evolutionary database and functions developed to create it.
+This is a new submission where I have addressed reviewer Gregor Seyer comment on appropriate usage of dontrun.

+Accordingly, I have removed usage of dontrun from examples that can be run.

 ### Test environments: